MichaelLangbein/tdl2/backend/data/wiki/programming/css.md

 # Animation

+CSS animations:

+- pick the element that you want to animate
+- the `transition` or `animation` property is triggered when:

+  - one of the animate-able properties changes doe to js adding a new class

 - transition
   - `transition: <which property to animate (default=all)> <duration> <ease | linear | bezier> <delay>`
   - works with: